stevenaeola/gitpitch/prog/assessment_2_prog_1819/FAQ.md

 Yes for POST methods, no for GET methods

+## Can I use a database like  SQLite which just works on top of a .sqlite file rather than requiring a database process to run on the host machine?

+There are two points about databases here:

+1. It is not reasonable to expect peer assessors to have to install and configure up to four local databases
+2. We have not discussed SQL in the course, so it is not reasonable to expect a peer assessor to review SQL code

+So while sqlite may not go against point 1) it does not go against point 2).
+And given that it has been explicitly stated that a local database should not be used, it would not be unreasonable for somebody to mark you down if you did (I would).
+This applies to the assignment as a whole - there must be a locally deployable non-database implementation that a peer assessor can execute and evaluate.

 # Server-side quality

 ## How do I mock an external API call?